huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Rotate)
 `Rotate` rotates an Element and is equal to adding a @(Rotation) and animating it with a @(Change).

 ```
 <Rotate Degrees="90" Duration="0.5"/>
 ```

+Using the `Degrees` property rotates the element around the Z-axis.
+Alternatively, you can use `DegreesX`, `DegreesY`, and `DegreesZ` to rotate the element around a specifix axis.
+However, you will propabily not need this.

 ### $(Resize)